 The solution's ecosystem includes a newly designed chassis and precisely-sized resource blocks of servers and storage that connect to the infrastructure through a smart I/O fabric.

-It is designed for the software-defined data centre - able to support a combination of dense virtualisation, software-defined storage, software-defined networking, artificial intelligence and big data projects.
+It is designed for the software-defined data center - able to support a combination of dense virtualisation, software-defined storage, software-defined networking, artificial intelligence and big data projects.

 Designed to support the latest low latency NVMe drives and native 25GbE connectivity, customers can tailor compute and storage configurations to their own requirements and benefit from shared pools of disaggregated resources to respond to changing needs as they happen.